There is so much bad news today, good news can seem unbelievable or at least overblown. But the return of Christ is real—and it’s the best news ever!

 God will fulfill both physical and spiritual thirst: “For I will pour water on him who is thirsty, and floods on the dry ground; I will pour My Spirit on your descendants, and My blessing on your offspring” (Isaiah 44:3).
 He will bring people into a new and refreshing relationship with their Maker.
 And He will provide food and refuge and will save those “who are about to perish” (Isaiah 27:13; 25:4).

-Healing bodies and minds
+Christ will heal bodies and minds

 God will hear the cry of the hurting and will heal their wounds and bruises (Isaiah 30:19, 26).
 And He has even more incredible miracles planned.